 Hiring employees

 There is a lot you need to know about hiring employees.
-A good place to start to guide you through the hiring process is business.gov.au – Hiring employees
+A good place to start to guide you through the hiring process is business.gov.au – Hiring employees.
+This will help you understand your many employer obligations, including tax and superannuation.

 Know the law

-The minimum terms and conditions of employment come from an award, registered agreement and contract of employment, and the National Employment Standards (NES).
 To find the right award, use our Find my award tool.
-To find out if a registered agreement applies, visit the Fair Work Commission website
+To find out if an enterprise agreement applies, visit the Fair Work Commission website.

 Getting pay right